dojo/docs/dijit/Tree-examples.rst

 * expand each TreeNode in the tree for that hierarchy, to force creation of all the TreeNodes we need

-* finally, tell the Tree to select the TreeNode we are interested in.
+* finally, tell the Tree to select the TreeNode we are interested in (NOTE: This feature, tree.attr('selectedItem'), was on trunk as of dojo 1.3.2, and is scheduled for 1.4, see <http://bugs.dojotoolkit.org/ticket/9443>)

 Here is the solution I came up with: